Matt0550/StageMaster-Discord-Bot/README.md

 6. Run the bot

-**Remember to enable the "PRESENCE INTENT" and SERVER MEMBERS INTENT**
+**Remember to enable the "PRESENCE INTENT" and "SERVER MEMBERS INTENT" on [Discord Devolper Portal](https://discord.com/developers/applications/)**
 # Usage
 For setup bot use `.stage setup` command